trimstray/nginx-admins-handbook/README.md

 | ![low](static/img/priorities/low.png) | <i>normal</i> | there is no need to implement but it is worth considering because it can improve the NGINX working and functions |
 | ![info](static/img/priorities/info.png) | <i>minor</i> | as an option to implement or use (not required) |

 Remember, these are only guidelines.
-My point of view may be different from yours so if you feel these priority levels do not reflect your configurations commitment to security or performance, you should adjust them as you see fit.
+My point of view may be different from yours so if you feel these priority levels do not reflect your configurations commitment to security, performance or whatever else, you should adjust them as you see fit.

 | <b>RULE</b> | <b>CHAPTER</b> | <b>PRIORITY</b> |
 | :---         | :---         | :---:        |